Detailed information and a FAQ on Berkeley Lab’s response to COVID-19 can be found here: covid.lbl.gov.

 We are collecting requests for access to the Foundry at least one week in advance to your planned use of our facilities.
 Some facilities and instruments are in high demand, so early requests (3-4 weeks in advance) and flexibility in scheduling will improve your chances of timely access.
 We encourage you to coordinate with your assigned scientist to request access before you wish to come on site.

-- Can users who are not LBNL employees access the Foundry during Pilot 2a?
+- Can users who are not LBNL employees access the Foundry during Pilot 2d?

-Yes, during Pilot 2a, access to Berkeley Lab is no longer limited to LBNL employees.
-However, there are still a limited number of available access slots, and limitations to side-by-side work, including training, will delay access for some users to a later phase.
+Yes, during Pilot 2d, access to Berkeley Lab is no longer limited to LBNL employees.
+However, there are still a limited number of available access slots, and limitations to side-by-side work may delay access for some users to a later phase.

-- What sort of work is being approved during Pilot 2a?
+- What sort of work is being approved during Pilot 2d?

-The assigned scientist for each project is the best contact for determining what parts of your proposed work might be completed during Restart Pilot 2a.
-Only work that can be performed safely and effectively in an independent way is possible.
-The Foundry values equity of access for our users, held in balance with safety precautions and limits to overall occupancy in Pilot 2a.
+The assigned scientist for each project is the best contact for determining what parts of your proposed work might be completed during Restart Pilot 2d.
+Only work that can be performed safely, consistent with physical distancing requirements, is possible.
+The Foundry values equity of access for our users, held in balance with safety precautions and limits to overall occupancy in Pilot 2d.
 We aim to carefully consider such factors as:

 - Potential to impact the fight against COVID-19